The Pyramid of Menkaure | The Last Pyramid of Giza

 Near the valley temple of Menkaure, is the tomb of Khentkaus, Menkaure’s daughter.
 It is much larger than the other Queen’s pyramids and has its own boat pit, valley temple, and living quarters for priests.

-A. The Pyramid of Menkaure was built by Pharaoh Menkaure in the 26th century BC.
+The Pyramid of Menkaure was built under the supervision of Pharaoh Menkaure around 2490 to 2472 BC.
 He was the fifth pharaoh of the Fourth Dynasty of Egypt's Old Kingdom.
+This pyramid is the smallest and southernmost pyramid in the Giza complex.

-A. The Pyramid of Menkaure was damaged in 1196 AD by Al Aziz Uthman, the Sultan of Egypt.
-He tried to demolish the Pyramids of Giza, but had to give up due to the cost.
-However, his workers left a long gash on the northern face of the Pyramid of Menkaure.
+The Pyramid of Menkaure was damaged in 1196 AD by Al Aziz Uthman, the Sultan of Egypt.
+He hired a number of workers to demolish the temple of Menkaure.
+However, he underestimated the cost and manpower required to destroy such a huge structure.
+His efforts, however, have left a long gash on the northern face of the Pyramid of Menkaure.

-A. The inside of the Pyramid of Menkaure has a number of chambers with carved with decorative panels.
-The burial chamber is lined with granite blocks and once contains the king’s black stone sarcophagus.
+The inside of the Pyramid of Menkaure has a number of chambers carved with decorative panels.
+The burial chamber is lined with granite blocks and once contained the king’s black stone sarcophagus.
+Most pyramids in the Giza complex have similar interiors, filled with narrow complexes and passageways and lined with ancient hieroglyphics on their surfaces.

-A. Yes, you can go inside the Pyramid of Menkaure.
-However, depending on your ticket, you might have to pay an additional fee to enter the pyramid.
+Yes, if you have booked Pyramids of Giza tickets, you can go inside the Pyramid of Menkaure.
+However, depending on your ticket, you might have to pay an additional fee to explore the Pyramid of Menkaure interiors.

-A. While it is the smallest of the three Pyramids of Giza, Menkaure’s Pyramid stands at 62 meters (or 213 feet) tall.
+While it is the smallest of the three Pyramids of Giza, Menkaure’s Pyramid stands at 65 meters (or 213 feet) tall.
+It is situated after the Pyramid of Khafre, in the southernmost corner of the Giza complex.